Covid 19 coronavirus disinfectant fallout: Donald Trump unfollows Piers Morgan on Twitter - the end of a bond

 President Donald Trump has "unfollowed" British journalist Piers Morgan after a public spat over Trump's idea that injecting disinfectant could kill the coronavirus.

-Morgan, a former winner of Trump's TV celebrity show The Apprentice, famously predicted Trump's victory in 2016 and wrote, "It's weird being friends with someone who suddenly becomes President of the United States."
+Morgan, a former winner of Trump's TV reality show The Celebrity Apprentice, famously predicted Trump's victory in 2016 and wrote: "It's weird being friends with someone who suddenly becomes President of the United States."

 But Trump's advice this week that scientists should look into injecting people with disinfectant to kill Covid-19 proved too much for Morgan.